 A student involved in the conduct process as a Reporting Individual or a Responding Student may file a written appeal of the Adjudication Panel’s decision.
 Appeals will be considered on the following grounds:

 - A procedural error occurred that significantly impacted the outcome of the process (e.g. substantiated bias, material deviation from established procedures, etc.);

 - The discovery of new information, unavailable to the appealing party during the original panel or investigation, that could substantially impact the original finding or sanction; or

 - Sanctions are disproportionate to the nature or severity of the violation or violations, taking into account the totality of the circumstances (including the cumulative conduct record of the Responding Student, if any).

-- Submit a written appeal within three (3) business days of the written outcome being made available to the Office of Residential Life.
+- Submit a written appeal within three (3) business days of the written outcome being made available to the Title IX Coordinator or designee.

 - Written appeals will be submitted to the other party for their response, which must be submitted within two (2) business days.

-- Parties will be notified of the other party’s appeal once it has been received by the Office of Residential Life.
+- Parties will be notified of the other party’s appeal once it has been received by the Title IX Coordinator or designee.

 - All parties will have access to all the written appeals and responses submitted by all parties after the submission deadlines have ended.